someobserver/recurgence/pathologies/index.md

 #### (B) Belief Calcification

-This is the mathematical translation of: *"Well, that's the way we've always done it"* = a system that's grown partially or entirely unresponsive to input.
-It's not that the system rejects new information, its that in this mode, it literally can't process it.
-This looks like trauma responses interpreting neutral situations as threatening.
-It feels like depression that literally can't register positive feedback.
+This is the mathematical translation of: *"Well, that's the way we've always done it"* = a system that's grown partially or entirely unresponsive to actionable feedback.

+It's not so much that the system rejects new information, it's that in this mode, it just literally can't process it.
+This looks like trauma responses interpreting neutral scenarios as threatening.
+It feels like depression that doesn't register any positive feedback.
 It plays out in AI systems stuck in localized minima.

 **Signature**: